AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47520-customers-lose-reward-points-when-credit-memo-created.md

 1. Select any product whose price is greater than the reward points.
 1. Place an order via any payment method and the reward points.
 1. Create an invoice for the order.
-1. Create a credit memo, but do not refund the rewards points.
+1. Create a credit memo, but do not refund the reward points.

 <u>Expected results</u>: